 A limiting belief is a negative thought pattern we tell ourselves about who and how we are consistently enough that it limits us into thinking we are incapable of moving past it to greater things.

 Respecting our boundaries is acknowledging that we have certain limitations and that pushing past them would do us more harm than good.

 I have an injury that means backbends are painful.
-I am hyper mobile and have to be careful with arm balances.
+My joints are hyper mobile and have to be careful with arm balances.
 I have pins in my ankles that make lunging too deeply in warrior postures uncomfortable.

 Separating Ourselves From Perfection is Separating from Self-Limiting Beliefs